Welcome to the W.K. Kellogg Foundation (WKKF) online grant application, and thank you for considering us as a prospective partner in your work!

 As you might expect, we receive more requests each year than we are able to fund.
 Unfortunately, this means we are unable to provide funding for the vast majority of applications we receive.

-Our online application offers the opportunity to provide detailed information about your idea for funding consideration.
+Your letter of inquiry will offer the opportunity to provide detailed information about your idea for funding consideration.
 We ask questions designed to help us better understand your project goals and objectives, as well as alignment to our racial equity principles and practices.
-You can view the full application here.
-Additionally, you will be asked to complete a budget form detailing the proposed use of the financial resources you are requesting.
+After you submit a letter of inquiry, you will receive a timely response informing you of next steps.
+We commit to responding within 30 business days.